 See tips to help children become more digitally savvy and get the best out of their online world.

-- Have conversations about their online world
+- Have conversations about sex and relationships in the online world

 - Seek to advise from specialist organisation or GP if the situation is serious to give them the best chance to recover and regain confidence